belenbarbed/FYP-VehicleSensorFusion/README.md

     - 4 holes for phone mounts

 ### ROS
-  - hNode: ROS node running in each of the phones -> publish phone sensor data (incl cameras)
+  - [hNode](https://play.google.com/store/apps/details?id=com.husarion.node&hl=en_GB): ROS node running in each of the phones -> publish phone sensor data (incl cameras)
-  - [velodyne](https://github.com/ros-drivers/velodyne): driver for the VLP16, publishes the 3D cloudpoints to ```/velodyne_points```.
+  - [velodyne](https://github.com/ros-drivers/velodyne): driver for the VLP16, publishes the 3D cloudpoints over ethernet to ```/velodyne_points```.
   - phone_streams: listens to compressed image data from phones, uncompress it, and publish raw in new topic
-  - video_transport: listens to both the raw cameras topics and the cloudpoints topics, waits until it has data from all 5 within the same time frame, and the superimposes the cloudpoints on top of the streams.
+  - video_transport: listens to both the raw cameras topics and the cloudpoints topics, waits until it has data from all 5 within the same time frame, and then superimposes the cloudpoints on top of the streams.
   - [but_calibration_camera_velodyne](https://github.com/robofit/but_velodyne/tree/master/but_calibration_camera_velodyne): node to callibrate the coordinate systems of the Lidar and 4 cameras.

 ### Server (Recognition System)
   - TBD

 ### Visualisation
+  - Is currently in video_transport, using [cv2](https://opencv.org/).
-  - NGINX w/ RTMP?
+  - Check out NGINX w/ RTMP?